-With violinist Rachel Podger and continuo players Marcin Swiatkiewicz and Jonathan Manson he has recorded all of Biber’s Rosary Sonatas, recently released in a double album and already receiving five star reviews.
-Future recording projects include Dowland First Book of Songs with soprano Grace Davidson and Carbonelli Violin Sonatas with violinist Bojan Cicic.
+With violinist Rachel Podger and continuo players Marcin Swiatkiewicz and Jonathan Manson he recorded all of Biber’s Rosary Sonatas, released in a double album (Channel Classics) which won the Gramophone Baroque Instrumental Award in 2016.
+His most recent release, John Dowland: First Booke of Songes or Ayres with soprano Grace Davidson (Signum Classics), has received several 5 star reviews.

 In addition, David has over 200 recordings as an accompanist and continuo player, and he can be heard on the soundtracks of Francesco da Mosto’s Venice, The Canterbury Tales, Bob the Builder, the Samuel Pepys Diaries serialised on Woman’s Hour, and - much to the delight of his family - Dr Who and Harry Potter!

 David has performed at Dartington since the mid-1990s, and he continues to inspire the younger generation of lutenists in his teaching role as professor of lute at the Guildhall School.

 "He is excellent both as a partner to the voice and as a soloist."